ryp-erl/Raiduku/README.md

 # Raiduku

-Minimalist World of Warcraft addon to help raid leaders managing loots in Burning Crusade Classic.
+Minimalist World of Warcraft addon to help raid leaders managing loots in Wrath of Lich King Classic.

 ## Why this addon?